Aug 18, 2026

 Comparing Tea to Advanced Supplementation

-Many people drink jasmine tea for its antioxidant properties, specifically its catechins like EGCG.
-While tea is a wonderful part of a daily routine, it has limitations when it comes to delivery and consistency.
+Many drink jasmine tea for antioxidants like EGCG.
+While tea is a great ritual, it has limitations in delivery and consistency compared to modern formulations.

 Bioavailability: Steeping vs. Liposomal Delivery